 You’ve probably learned a lot from all sorts of experiences, not just work-related ones.
 Have you helped organize a community event or family reunion?
 Then you probably learned how to:

-- negotiate agreements
+- Negotiate agreements

-- resolve disputes
+- Resolve disputes

-- co-ordinate the activities of several people
+- Co-ordinate the activities of several people

-- manage your time effectively
+- Manage your time effectively

-- set and stick to a budget
+- Set and stick to a budget

-- promote communication and co-operation
+- Promote communication and co-operation

-- deal with stress effectively
+- Deal with stress effectively

 List some of the things you’ve accomplished:

 - Think of your achievements, both large and

 Look for occupations that are a good fit for your experience

-You could put that skill to good use in occupations such as activity coordinator, dispatcher, retail supervisor, tour operator, travel consultant or volunteer coordinator.
+You could put that skill to good use in a variety of occupations.
+They include: activity coordinator, dispatcher, retail supervisor, tour operator, travel consultant, or volunteer coordinator.

 You might be interested in building on your coaching skills.
-They are a valuable asset for trainers, tutors, driving instructors, English as a Second Language (ESL) instructors, early childhood educators, child and youth care workers, fitness instructors, sports instructors, etc.
+They are a valuable asset for trainers, tutors, and driving instructors.
+They are also useful for English as a Second Language (ESL) instructors, early childhood educators, child and youth care workers, fitness instructors, sports instructors, etc.

 You probably know a lot about coping with disabilities, such as specialized teaching or treatment techniques.
-You could apply this experience to becoming a teaching assistant or working in a clinic that offers speech, occupational or physical therapy services.
+You could apply this experience to becoming a teaching assistant.
+You could also work in a clinic that offers speech, occupational, or physical therapy services.

-In some cases, you may need specific training to meet the requirements of the job, but don’t assume you need a certificate, diploma or degree to qualify for work that interests you.
+In some cases, you may need specific training to meet the requirements of the job, but don’t assume you need a certificate, diploma, or degree to qualify for work that interests you.